MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-nurture-components.md

     ![Copy the feedback form URL to send and collect responses.](media/nurture-feedback.png "Copy the feedback form URL to send and collect responses")

-1. Save the link to the form for the *Training in a day - Feedback Form* environment variable.
+1. Save the link to the form for the *Training in a day - Feedback Form* environment variable, which will be available once the solution is installed.

 ## Import the solution